Jimuelzxc/chop/APP_README.md

 The script performs the following steps:

+1.  **User Input**: It prompts the user for a YouTube URL and the desired number of clips to generate.

-1.  **Download Video**: It takes a YouTube URL as input and downloads the corresponding video using `youtube-dl.exe`.
+2.  **Download Video**: It takes the YouTube URL as input and downloads the corresponding video using `youtube-dl.exe`.

-2.  **Download Subtitles**: It then downloads the English subtitles for the video using `yt-dlp`.
+3.  **Download Subtitles**: It then downloads the English subtitles for the video using `yt-dlp`.

-3.  **Find Viral Moment with Gemini AI**: The core of the application lies in its use of the Gemini AI.
-It sends the video's subtitles to the Gemini API and asks it to find a "viral moment".
+4.  **Find Viral Moments with Gemini AI**: The core of the application lies in its use of the Gemini AI.
+It sends the video's subtitles to the Gemini API and asks it to find a specified number of "viral moments".
 The script provides the following criteria to the AI for what constitutes an engaging moment:
     *   Emotional reactions (laughter, surprise, anger, excitement)
     *   Surprising facts or insights
     *   Strong or controversial opinions
     *   Clear questions with punchy answers
     *   Quotable lines that stand on their own

-    The AI is instructed to find a single clip that is 10-30 seconds long.
+    The AI is instructed to find clips that are 10-30 seconds long.

-4.  **Save Clip Information**: The start time, end time, and a brief reason for why the moment is engaging (as determined by the AI) are saved into a file named `viral_clip.txt`.
+5.  **Save Clip Information**: The start times, end times, and brief reasons for why each moment is engaging (as determined by the AI) are saved into a file named `viral_clips.txt`.

-5.  **Extract Clip**: Finally, the script uses `ffmpeg` to cut the identified segment from the original video file.
-The resulting clip is saved as `clip.mp4`.
+6.  **Extract Clips**: Finally, the script uses `ffmpeg` to cut the identified segments from the original video file.
+The resulting clips are saved as `clip_1.mp4`, `clip_2.mp4`, and so on.

 ## Dependencies